Arts and Letters Corporate Industry Bootcamp

 Eligibility for the Arts and Letters Corporate Industry Boot Camp

-- Sophomore or Junior standing as of Fall 2017
+- Sophomore or Junior standing as of Spring 2020

-- A genuine interest in exploring a career in consulting, finance, and marketing
+- A genuine interest in exploring a career in consulting, finance, and/or marketing

-- Enrolled full-time on the Notre Dame campus during Fall 2017
+- Enrolled full-time on the Notre Dame campus during Spring 2020

 Program Requirements and Expectations

-- Attend the Arts and Letters Corporate Industy Boot Camp pre-and post-program meetings.
+- Attend and actively participate in the required Arts and Letters Corporate Industry Boot Camp pre-and post-program class sessions

-- Attend all events, programs, and work sessions of the Boot Camp
+- Attend and actively participate in all events and work sessions of the Boot Camp during Spring Break week

 - Fund $250.00 of your expenses